 If this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Orientation.

 This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Quick Facts about GEOG 863

 - Instructor: Jim Detwiler

 - Course Structure: Online, 10-12 hours a week for 10 weeks

 - Overview: GEOG 863 is an elective in Penn State's Master of GIS program.
 Prerequisite - GEOG 485 or equivalent programming experience.
 Until recent years, creating interactive online maps required expensive software and servers, a fact that undoubtedly limited the spread of such sites.
 Online mapping sites built with proprietary software sold by GIS vendors may have also suffered from the fact that their interfaces typically mimicked desktop GIS software interfaces, intimidating non-GIS users.